jarbaspinto/clone_netflix/README.md

-# clone_netlix
+# clone_netflix
- Aprendendo a criar a interface da netflix com DIO
+ Aprendendo a criar a interface da netflix com a DIO